Find answers to common questions about Pool Clarity

 What's the difference between Free and Pro?

 Free includes: pool profile, chemistry calculator with dosing, assessments, basic tips, and last 5 readings.
-Pro adds: unlimited history, service visit tracking, service report card, trend charts, maintenance schedule, cost tracker, and the full advice library.
+Pro adds: unlimited reading history with edit/delete, chemistry trend charts, service visit tracking with report card grading, personalized maintenance schedule, cost tracker with DIY comparison, and a full advice library customized to your pool.

 How do I upgrade to Pro?